open-sauced/maintainer-intro-course/metrics-and-analytics.md

 - **Community Metrics:** Community metrics shed light on the human element of the project, highlighting the growth, engagement, and overall health of the community surrounding it.
 - **Project Health Metrics:** Project health metrics provide insights into the project's responsiveness, efficiency, and overall well-being.

+Considering a holistic approach to metrics, can ensure you're not overly focused on one type to the detriment of others.
+For example, while high code quality is important, it should be balanced with strong community engagement to ensure a  sustainable project future.

+Diverse metrics offer a more complete picture of a project's health and potential areas for growth or improvement.
+This could include balancing code metrics with community and project health metrics to ensure the project is not only technically sound but also welcoming and engaging for new contributors.
+It's about finding the right mix that supports your project's goals and values, fostering an environment where both the codebase and the community thrive together.

 ### Setting Project Goals

 Setting clear, achievable goals can help you with project management.
 You might find that your goals will vary and may include things like improving code quality, expanding the community, or streamling issue resolution.
 When you set specific goals, you're better able to make decisions about prioritization and using resources (don't forget, time is a resource!).